 You can set the extension used for any given file type to one of your choice.
 To do so you must edit the extensions file, held within the Internet application.
-See the section at the end of this chapter entitled Editing the extensions file.
+See Editing the extensions file on page 131.

 If you haven't set up a filename extension for a given file type, then a default extension gets used instead.
 The default mapping of a RISC OS file called Fred is as follows: